Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 ## Decision Records Create Organizational Memory

-Decision rights are incomplete without decision records.
+Clear decision rights should be complemented by decision records.

 Architecture Decision Records provide one lightweight mechanism for preserving architecturally significant decisions, their context, and their consequences.[^nygard-adr]

-Important decisions should capture:
+Records of important decisions should capture:

 - The decision
 - The decision authority